 Smaller class sizes are maintained to provide a nurturing atmosphere that meets individual students’ needs.
 Teachers employ varied strategies to enhance each child’s learning experience and are committed to ongoing professional development.

-Akiva is accredited by SACS, the Southern Association of Colleges and Schools.
+Akiva is accredited by AdvancED (formerly SACS, the Southern Association of Colleges and Schools.)

 We would love to welcome you into the Akiva family.
-Arrangements to visit Akiva School may be made by contacting Marci Rosenblum, Associate Director of Institutional Advancement, at 356-1880 or email@example.com.
+Arrangements to visit Akiva School may be made by contacting Julie Fortune, Director of Admissions and Outreach, at 615-432-2552 or email@example.com.